 You will find hundreds of cosmopolitan cafes, lively bars, and exquisite restaurants to enjoy in La Zenia.
 Restaurants cater for every conceivable taste and budget, and with a multicultural mix of visitors and residents alike, you will no doubt be surprised to find that you have more choices here than you have at home.

-La Zenia is also home to the Alicante Province´s largest shopping centre, La Zenia Boulevard.
+La Zenia is also home to Alicante Province's largest shopping centre, La Zenia Boulevard.
 A commercial sanctuary for veteran consumers and casual window-shoppers alike, La Zenia Boulevard boasts a spectacular 161,000 m2 of retail heaven.
 More than 150 shops representing local and global brands are spread across a single floor, navigated via spacious avenues that meander around the shopping complex.

 Does the area appeal to everyone, are there any possible downsides to living in La Zenia?

 With so many local amenities, great restaurants, fabulous shopping, and idyllic beaches, La Zenia is popular year-round with local residents from other areas and visitors alike.
 But that can mean that summers in La Zenia can be busy and car parking spaces can be difficult to locate in high season.
 I love La Zenia, and I believe that that is a small price to pay in order to enjoy the benefits that the local area has to offer all year round.